Managing backups in Yandex MPP Analytics for PostgreSQL

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To get a list of Greenplum® cluster backups, run the command:
+To get a list of Greenplum® cluster backups, run this command:

 yc managed-greenplum cluster list-backups <cluster_name_or_ID>